 Once you’ve got a loan, it’s very important that you manage it responsibly by making regular repayments.
 That way, you’ll be improving your credit history and boosting your score, as well as making sure you don’t get into financial difficulty.
 Don’t forget that a better credit score will help you get access to better credit products in the future, saving you money in the long run.
 Just follow these simple tips for managing and repaying your loan.

 Create a monthly budget and stick to it.
 You should be able to work out how much you’d be able to repay each month and then make sure you don’t ever miss a repayment.

 Avoid adding to your debt while you’re paying it off, as this could damage your credit score as well as putting yourself under even more pressure.

 Always talk to your lender if you’re worried about missing a payment.
-Your lender will listen sympathetically and help you work out a solution.
+Your lender will listen and help you work out a solution.